 - The outlet air will be drier than the intake.

 - In certain models, wet air is thrown out of the room through a separate outlet.

 - The desiccant models are the only choice for temperatures below 10 Deg C.

 Advantages of the Adsorption Dehumidifier

 This process offers some crucial advantages when compared to the typical refrigerant dehumidifier.
 A desiccant dehumidifier can achieve much lower levels of humidity, especially at a cooler temperature.
 Also, it can ventilate buildings much more effectively and do so while saving on energy costs.

 Typical Applications of a Desiccant Dehumidifier

-Since the parts required for desiccation are not as heavy nor as large as the components in a typical compressor unit, these dehumidifiers are typically lighter as well.
+The parts required for desiccation are not as heavy nor as large as the components in a typical compressor unit.
+Hence these dehumidifiers are typically lighter as well.
 Obviously, there are many commercial applications that would benefit from this same advantage.

-Desiccant dehumidifiers are not meant to replace all other units in this line of products.
-Instead, they complement the work done by other devices and complete an array of products which can handle any situation or requirement.
+Desiccant dehumidification machines are not meant to replace all other units in this line of products.
+Instead, they complement the work done by other devices and complete an array of products that can handle any situation or requirement.